 In addition to independent living skills training, a variety of services by a team of dedicated professionals are provided.
-Physical therapy, occupational therapy, speech and communication therapy, psychological and behavior modification, nursing care by a team of nursing professionals which include a full time R.N. and full time L.V.N's, medical assessment and care by the staff physician, social services by a social worker, and therapeutic activity program services provided by a team of three full time licensed credentialed teachers that possess master's and doctoral degrees- as well as special education certification, and program aides...all comprise the outstanding staff and professional team providing services to the participants under the direction of the Program Director on a daily basis.
+Physical therapy, occupational therapy, speech and communication therapy, psychological and behavior modification, nursing care by a team of nursing professionals which include a full time R.N. and full time L.V.N's, medical assessment and care by the staff physician, social services by a social worker, and therapeutic activity program services provided by a team of three full time licensed credentialed teachers that possess master's and doctoral degrees- as well as special education certification, and program aides...all comprise the outstanding professional team providing services to participants under the direction of the Program Director on a daily basis.

-The programs and transportation are funded by CalOptima, private insurance, and the Regional Center of Orange County.
-Community-Based Adult Services Vendor #H13881; Support Vendor #PM0518 Private pay for services is available.
+The programs and transportation are funded by CalOptima, private insurance, and the Regional Center.
+Community-Based Adult Services Vendor #H13881; Support Vendor #PM0518Private pay for services is available